LOADING ...

 And this is what's wrong us

-Our history the parent figures lied to us
+Our history books the parent lied to us

 I see the